Grevillea juniperina: Ecology

 Killed by bushfire, Grevillea juniperina regenerates afterwards by seeds that germinate after lying dormant in the soil, stimulated by exposure to heat and smoke.
 Plants over 1 m high produce more seed.
 Intervals of 10 to 15 years between fires are thought to be most beneficial for the species' survival, as this allows seed numbers to build up in the soil over time.
 Grevillea juniperina can also colonise disturbed areas, though overgrowth of Bursaria spinosa can negatively impact its spread.

 Grevillea juniperina is pollinated by birds, with bees also recorded visiting flowers.
 The leaves are food for caterpillars of the cyprotus blue butterfly (Candalides cyprotus).
 A springtail species of Australian origin—Calvatomina superba—was found on Grevillea juniperina cultivated at the Lost Gardens of Heligan in Cornwall.

 Conservation status

-Subspecies juniperina is listed as a vulnerable species on Schedule 2 of the Threatened Species Conservation Act 1995 in New South Wales.
+Subspecies juniperina is listed vulnerable on Schedule 2 of the Threatened Species Conservation Act 1995 in New South Wales.
 Its habitat is threatened by housing development, road upgrading, inappropriate fire regimes, weed invasion, rubbish dumping and trampling either by people or cars.